JuliaGraphs/NetworkLayout.jl/docs/src/interface.md

 At its core, each layout algorithm is a mapping
 ```
-adj_matrix ↦ node_positions
+graph ↦ node_positions
 ```
-where each algorithm has several parameters.
+where each layout has several parameters.
 The main goal of the following interface is to keep the separation between parameters and function call.
-Each Algorithm is implemented as subtype of [`AbstractLayout`](@ref).
+Each layout is implemented as subtype of [`AbstractLayout`](@ref).

 ```@docs
 AbstractLayout
 ```

-Therefore, each `Algorithm <: AbstractLayout` is a functor and can be passed around as a function `adj_matrix ↦ node_positions` which encapsulates all the parameters.
+Therefore, each `Layout <: AbstractLayout` is a functor and can be passed around as a function `graph ↦ node_positions` which encapsulates all the parameters.
 This is handy for plotting libraries such as [GraphMakie.jl](http://juliaplots.org/GraphMakie.jl/previews/PR9/).

 There are some additional guidelines:
-- All of the parameters should be keyword arguments, i.e. it should be allways possible to call `Algorithm()` without specifying any parameters.
+- All of the parameters should be keyword arguments, i.e. it should be allways possible to call `Layout()` without specifying any parameters.
-- Algorithms should allways return `Vector{Point{dim,Ptype}}`.
+- Algorithms should allways return `Vector{Point{Dim,Ptype}}`.
 If the type or dimensions can be altered use the keywords `dim` and `Ptype` for it.
 - Some parameters may depend on the specific network (i.e. length of start positions vector).
 If possible, there should be a fallback option (i.e.